-We may also contact you for more information to help us assess the allegations and inform our decision.
+We may also contact you for more information to help us assess the allegations in the complaint and to inform our decision.

 Note: If you made your complaint anonymously we will not be able to contact you or discuss it with you.

-We carefully assess each allegation based on:
+We assess each complaint to identify the allegations in the complaint based on:

-We will write to you by letter or email within 60 days to let you know the outcome of your complaint.
-If you want an update, please contact us.
+We will write to you by letter or email to let you know the outcome of your complaint, normally within 45 days.

 This may be because it:

-to help ensure referred matters have been investigated thoroughly.
+to help ensure referred matters have been investigated fairly and thoroughly.

 This may be because: